11 dead after engine fell off UPS plane that crashed and exploded in Kentucky

 Guzzetti said this UPS plane and the American plane were equipped with the same General Electric engines.
 The 1979 crash involved a DC-10, but the MD-11 UPS plane is based on the DC-10.

 Golden reported from Seattle.
-Associated Press reporters Rebecca Reynolds in Louisville, Kentucky; Josh Funk in Omaha, Nebraska; John Raby in Cross Lanes, West Virginia; Adrian Sainz in Memphis, Tennessee; Jonathan Mattise and Travis Loller in Nashville, Tennessee; and Kathy McCormack in Concord, New Hampshire, contributed.
+Associated Press reporters Ed White in Detroit; Rebecca Reynolds in Louisville, Kentucky; Josh Funk in Omaha, Nebraska; Jonathan Mattise and Travis Loller in Nashville, Tennessee; and Kathy McCormack in Concord, New Hampshire, contributed.